iholloma/crdh/_essays/v01-13-growing-strong.md

 number of employees in 1841.
 Additionally, the graph shows us an interesting challenge with examining these types of groups.
 Groups start and end.
-When examining figure 2 we can see that the National Institute has no share members in 1816 because it was not formed at this point in time.
+When examining figure 2 we can see that the National Institute has no shared members in 1816 because it was not formed at this point in time.
 The Columbian Institute for the Promotion of Arts and Sciences was it predecessor, yet it had only sixteen shared memberships with the 1816 Federal government and was technically still in existence in 1841,